LitalHazut/shopping-list/README.md

 <br/>

-### after all this you need to see the shopping list and to start to add a products to ypur shopping list
+### After all this you need to see the shopping list and to start to add a products to ypur shopping list

  ## Enjoy :)